rockstor/rockstor-doc/disks.rst

 * **S.M.A.R.T Pen Icon** - configure **custom smart options**.
 * **S.M.A.R.T Switch** - enable or disable for each device.

+For more information on configuring drive power down related settings please see the :ref:`diskpowerdown` HowTo.

 *Buttons:-*

 * **Rescan** - the hardware for any supported drives, see :ref:`scandisks` below.